imanassypov/DNAC-TEMPLATES/LABS/LAB-A-PNP-PREP/README.md

 ```

 The Switch should reboot and display this eventually in the console which acknowledges that the 9300 has discovered the DNA Center.
+In DCLOUD tab, click on JumpHost icon, select 'Connect'.
+In the new tab that opens with RDP session to Jump Host, start Google Chrome and select DNAC

 ![json](./images/DNAC-IPV4-DISCOVERY.png?raw=true "Import JSON")